Interview with Mike Seymour, an Outstanding Digital Humans Researcher

 Mike: We are really keen to work with people all over the world, and it's the mantra of our lab that the research that we do, we actually don't own the IP, so we give away all the data.
 We work with companies around the world so that we can give back to the community.
 Our interest is seeing that this moves forward.
 And one of the great things about rendering on the cloud, and the idea of being able to have a really good infrastructure that's on a global basis is that, with high-speed communications, and with 5G, we are increasingly seeing this being something that we can adopt into things that general people can use.
-So, at the moment we’ve got a history where I might be using a if I'm a really big company.
+So, at the moment we’ve got a history where I might be using a render farm if I'm a really big company.
 But what we're seeing now is this move to the importance of being able to do things that can be democratized, and I think we're gonna see this vast explosion where we want to have quite a lot of power on our personal device, but actually tapping into a broader deep learning, AI kind of environment to provide this great interactivity.
 And as that happens with low latency, and the kind of infrastructure we're seeing.
 The ability to scale up is just going to produce sensational results.

 Fox Renderfarm: As the Chair of Real-Time Live! in SIGGRAPH Asia 2019, what’s your biggest surprise?